Updated: 12/28/2022

 According to a new report from Gartner, “74% of companies plan to permanently shift to more remote work, as they realize cost savings associated with such a move“.

 As I mentioned above, flexibility and options are the keys.
-Employees don’t have to be in a certain location to get their work done.
+Employees don’t have to be in a certain location to complete their work.

 Access to a robust internet connection and following the corporation’s security procedures are the requirements for the remote worker.